 Selenium offers multiple benefits as compared to other functional testing tools.

 - Selenium is an open source and thus, there are no license fees involved.
 It is available for free download along with its support service.
 Moreover, it has a large community of developers.

-- It facilitates to execute regression tests easily and have quick feedback about the application’s status.
+- It facilitates to execution of regression tests easily and has quick feedback about the application’s status.

 - It allows running the same set of tests on different browsers to identify functional errors detected in one browser and not in others.

-- It facilitates to run the same set of tests on different code branches (and browsers) on the daily basis in a continuous integration environment.
+- It facilitates running the same set of tests on different code branches (and browsers) on the daily basis in a continuous integration environment.